juriad/advent2021/README.md

 A nice DFS graph traversal - nothing complicated.
 I originally wanted a language with built-in parallelization, but I couldn't find one that I would like.

+## Day 13 - Yeti

+Yeti is a cute Haskell-like language running on JVM.
+Its advantage is that it provides interoperability with Java.
+The syntax is pleasant; my only problem was with semicolon and the unhelpful message when one was omitted.
+It has a decent and detailed documentation and a small standard library.
+This is also one of few languages whose name starts with `Y`; wikipedia only knows three more.

+The task was nice.
+I originally planned to represent the whole paper, not just the points but the implementation was just easier this way.
+My choice of a functional language also made composition of folds - ehm, folding them - simple.7 I forgot what the first task was and actually solved the second one, got a wrong submission and then realized that I was ahead of myself.

 # Lists

 ## Language pool